Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Milan: 2 hours | 📍 Google Maps | Website

 Neive is one of the lesser-known day trips from Milan, but it’s a fantastic, low-key getaway for wine tastings.
-The charming town is located in the Piedmont region and is filled with award-winning wineries and vineyards surrounded by rolling hills.
+The charming town is located in the Piedmont region and it is filled with award-winning wineries and vineyards surrounded by rolling hills.